groot2193/AMD-MI300-GPU-CLUELESS/Readme.md

-# Email Scheduling AI agent for Groups
+# Email Scheduling AI agent for Groups  - AutoMeet AI by Clueless

 This project demonstrates a prototype **AI Agent** capable of interacting with users, scheduling meetings via language models (LLMs), and generating structured metadata.
 It’s ideal as a base for building smart assistants, automation tools, or productivity bots.